salimk/Rcrawler/README.md

 Data<-ContentScraper(pageinfo[[1]][[10]],c("//head/title","//*/article"))
 ```
 Then check Data variable it should handle the extracted data, if it contain "NA", This means no data matching the given xpath are founded on the page.
-If you want to learn how to make your Xpath expression follow [this tutorial](https://www.w3schools.com/xml/xpath_syntax.asp)
+If you want to learn how to make your Xpath expression follow [this tutorial](https://github.com/salimk/Rcrawler#how-to-make-your-xpath-expression)
-More examples (here)

 ###### 4-Filter collected/ scraped web page by search terms/keywords
 If you want to crawl a website and collect/scrape only some web pages related to a specific topic, Rcrawler function has two useful parameters KeywordsFilter and KeywordsAccuracy